Beef Australia 2015 Official Symposium Opening

 FSIS is applying this science-based approach to the more than 6,000 facilities that we regulate in the United States.
-These are the establishments that slaughter and process meat and poultry, as well as produce processed egg products.
+These are the establishments that slaughter and process meat and poultry, as well as produce egg products.

 Over time, we have taken a number of steps to ensure that these facilities are putting the safest possible product on store shelves.

 In taking these steps, we’ve collaborated with our stakeholders and communicated with the public—which leads to better and more effective food safety policies.

 FSIS’s transparent risk assessments, coupled with the public comment process for establishing new regulations, makes for one of the safest food supplies and most trusted inspection systems in the world.

 In order to keep that trust, we must gain assurances that products from other countries are safe.
 We do that by verifying that the exporting country maintains an inspection system that is equivalent to that of the United States.

 We maintain these strict standards of government inspection so that consumers worldwide have the safest food available.

 We know from our experience that strong regulatory cooperation between Australia and the United States creates a trust that allows us to trade with one another with confidence.
 That trust between countries is enhanced by reliance on science and transparency.

 To further build on the trust in the safety of U.S. products, FSIS focuses much of our efforts on building accountability internally and promoting transparency with our partners across the globe.